Myanmar’s military built a new capital as a haven for power. Other countries have tried that, too.

 Equatorial Guinea

-The city of Oyala has a five-star hotel, golf course, and, most important for Equatorial Guinea President Teodoro Obiang Nguema, barely anyone actually there to challenge his rule in a country where more than half the population lives below the poverty line.
+The city of Oyala has a five-star hotel, golf course and, most important for Equatorial Guinea President Teodoro Obiang Nguema, barely anyone actually there to challenge his rule in a country where more than half the population lives below the poverty line.

-In 2017, Obiang, who has held power for more than four decades, officially moved Equatorial Guinea’s government from the coastal capital of Malabo of Olaya, also known as Djibloho.
+In 2017, Obiang, who has held power for more than four decades, officially moved Equatorial Guinea’s government from the coastal capital of Malabo to Oyala, also known as Djibloho.
 The still-unfinished city nestled among rainforests and national parks has been in the works for years, spearheaded by the president in part as an attractive haven from military coups or other threats to his power, the BBC reported.